CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Experiment

 \subsection{Tracking Robustness}

-\textbf{Robustness to Pose Errors} Our pose prediction is conditioned on the pose from the previous frame, either the initial pose or an estimated pose.
+Our pose prediction is conditioned on the pose from the previous frame, either the initial pose or an estimated pose.
 It is therefore worth testing the tracking robustness of our method against noisy pose inputs.
 As described in Sec. \ref{sec:exp_rigid} and Sec. \ref{sec:exp_art}, the initial pose errors are randomly sampled from Gaussian distributions.
-As shown in Table \ref{table:robustness}, we directly test our model under the following settings: (1) increasing the intial pose error by $1$ or $2$ times, denoted as Init.$\times 1$ and Init.$\times 2$, to examine the robustness to pose initialization; and (2) adding $1$ or $2$ times pose error to every previous frame's prediction, denoted as All.$\times 1$ and All.$\times 2$, to examine the robustness to pose estimation errors.
-For rigid objects, we test 6-PACK under the same settings and plot the degradation of 5$^{\circ}$5cm accuracy under each setting in figure \ref{fig:robustness}.
+We directly test our model with 1 or 2 times of original pose errors added to (1) the initial pose, and (2) every previous frame's prediction, to examine the robustness to pose initialization and estimation errors, respectively.
+We plot the degradation of 5$^{\circ}$5cm accuracy under each setting and compare to 6-PACK in Fig.\ref{fig:robustness}.
 Our method is significantly more robust to pose noises than 6-PACK.
-For articulated objects, our method is very robust with less than $1$ point drop on both 5$^{\circ}$5cm and mIoU metrics.

-\textbf{Why no RANSAC?} Most coordinate-based pose estimation approaches heavily rely on RANSAC during pose fitting, because rotations estimation done by orthogonal Procrustes is very sensitive to outliers.
-In our pipeline, the pose canonicalization significantly simplifies the rotation regression and reduce the noise in the coordinate prediction, thus freeing us from the need to use RANSAC.
-Our experiment shows that incorporating RANSAC to our scale and translation computation only bring very little improvements, i.e., increasing 5$^{\circ}$5cm accuracy and mIoU by 0.86\% and 1.85\% respectively for rigid objects from NOCS-REAL275, 0.06\% and 0.06\% respectively for articulated objects from SAPIEN.
-In contrast, when we remove RANSAC, {C-CoordinateNet} drops 3.22\% on 5$^{\circ}$5cm accuracy and 4.37\% on mIoU, due to the aforementioned rotation sensititity.
+We are also very robust on articulated objects, see appendix \ref{sec:supp_robustness}.